 - Himba village visits

 - boating and fishing on the Kunene River

 - excursions to the skeleton coast

 From our visits to the Kaokoland we have first-hand knowledge of the lodges and below you can find the ones we most commonly use.
+Those include mainly our favourites sorted from south to north, which are usually smaller properties with very personalised service.
 Open, close, then open each tab again to display the images fully.

 shipwreck lodge - skeleton coast

 hoanib valley CAMP